last update 24 December 2011

 Marries Elizabeth Seward Thursday May 24 1855 at Buriton Parish Church of Saint Mary the Virgin, but tragically she dies of Scarlet Fever on Christmas Day, 1862.
 3 year old James had died a couple of days earlier, and daughter Elizabeth Harriett had previously died in 1857.
 Little children Florence and George survive and then have to endure boarding schools and an unsympatico step mother Mary.

-Buried in St Mary Redenhall where his father had been church warden.
+Buried in St Mary Redenhall where his father had been church warden for 35 years.

 |